doccano/doccano/README.md

 As with any software, doccano is under continuous development.
 If you have requests for features, please file an issue describing your request.
 Also, if you want to see work towards a specific feature, feel free to contribute by working towards it.
 The standard procedure is to fork the repository, add a feature, fix a bug, then file a pull request that your changes are to be merged into the main repository and included in the next release.

+Here are some tips might be helpful.
+[How to Contribute to Doccano Project](https://github.com/chakki-works/doccano/wiki/How-to-Contribute-to-Doccano-Project)

 ## Contact

 For help and feedback, please feel free to contact [the author](https://github.com/Hironsan).